Ontario Nature's 2020 Vision: A Biodiversity Charter for Ontario

 The present loss of biodiversity is so great that entire ecosystems are now at risk of disappearing altogether.
-The United Nations identifies four reasons why this is the International Year of Biodiversity.
+The United Nations identified four reasons why 2010 was the International Year of Biodiversity.

 Humans are part of nature’s rich diversity and have the power to protect or destroy it;

 Biodiversity is essential to sustaining the living networks and systems our lives depend on;

 Human activity is causing irreversible loss of diversity; and